EFSCOIN/Efscoin/README.md

 EFSCOIN is available in 2 formats:
 - `EFSCOIN Full` includes the installation files for EFSCOIN Full and LibreELEC only.
-- `EFSCOIN-Lite` does not include any Operating Systems at all.
+- `EFSCOIN Lite` does not include any Operating Systems at all.

 Please note that RISC OS cannot be installed by the EFSCOIN FULL version due to the amount of space taken up by the included Operating Systems.